 Across the river, I’m quickly in an industrial park – all razor wire and graffiti and cracked streets.

-A huge building supply store with day-laborers loitering outside, squatting on their heels and waiting for work.
+A huge building supply store has day-laborers loitering outside, squatting on their heels and waiting for work.
+Just like back home.

 Further on, a dead cat is sprawled across the bike lane, open mouth gaping with maggots.

 In the middle of the industrial park there are several huge warehouses with signs in Spanish and Chinese, and in the middle of them a Chinese restaurant and bar.

 That’s enough to make me stop the bike.
 What if the best Chinese food in Barcelona – or maybe all of Catalonia – turns out to be served in a Besòs warehouse?
 What if I’m the first blogger to discover it?

 I could be a hero to my people!